PopnPrimp/popgym/resources.md

 ### Physical Self-Defense
 * [Self-Defense Starter Kit](https://www.selfdefensestarterkit.com)- Zine turned Website with a bunch a great videos
+* [Safe to Train](http://www.safetotrain.com/)- List of schools round the country the promote safe spaces

 ### CyberSecurity
 * [Holistic Security](https://holistic-security.tacticaltech.org/)- A guide to Threat Modeling by the Tactical Tech Collective